The user wants to achieve a single goal which can be broken down into dependable sub-tasks.

 By splitting up a complex task into a sequence of chunks, you can effectively simplify the task.
 Each chunk represents a separate mental space, easier to deal with alone than as a whole.
 Contrary to the Steps Left pattern, the steps needed to perform a goal can vary depending on the information inputted in earlier stages.

 By separating complex tasks needed to achieve a goal into several steps, the process of inputting data can take several different directions depending on what input is entered.

 The complex task of inputting large amounts of dependable data can be adjusted and streamlined to fit the decisions of a user throughout a process.
 In the context of decisions the user makes in each step, unnecessary steps can be cut out and important steps can enter into the focus.

-In a system with many variables, a user can reach many goals manipulating these variables in different ways.
+In a system with many variables, a user can reach their goals by manipulating these variables in different ways.
 The Wizard pattern can be used to group such variables into separate goals.
-This will convert the task of completing a complex goal from requiring multiple actions from the user into being a coherent process.
+This will convert the task of completing a complex goal from multiple disparate actions into a coherent process.

 When users are forced to follow a set of pre-defined steps they are less likely to miss important aspects of a process and will thus commit fewer errors.